EberlyODL/phys010sjv11/electromagnetic_field.md

 ## Electromagnet

 A small loop of current is not much of a magnet but if you have many loops of currents, you can create very powerful magnets.
 In fact, the most powerful magnets in the world are electromagnets.
 In fig "five loops", you can see the magnetic field lines created by 5 loops of currents.
-Then below you can see a "homemade electromagnet.
-Just take a wire loop it many times around nail, connect to a battery (be careful, it will warm up!) and you will have a magnet!
+Then below you can see a "homemade electromagnet".
+Just take a wire, loop it many times around a nail, connect to a battery (be careful, it will warm up!) and you will have a magnet!

 [ciscode|rev=1|tool=elmsmedia|item=2156|entity_type=node|render=display_mode|display_mode=image__left]